renatoleme/heytinget/README.md

 The idea is to look at every topology pre-seted on [topos.t](topos.t) file with every possible valuation.

+### Correctness proof

+We can easily see that this algorithm is correct in the following sense:

+If there exists a valuation to a given counter-model in [topos.t](topos.t), then the program will output this model with that valuation.
+So, if the proposition is not intuistionistically provable in the universe of our topology file, then the program will output that.

 ## Examples

 <div align="center">